 A life enriched by the Word enriches others.
 Those who have tasted God’s grace can administer it to others.
 Those who have been warned by God’s Word can warn others.
 Where the gospel dwells richly, believers acknowledge their common heritage, their shared treasure, their common calling and task.

 We have yet to see, I suspect, the impact of a group of believers who are pondering God’s Word, letting it inhabit their lives, and allowing the affluence they receive to flow out in influence upon others. may the Word of Christ dwell in you richly, and may it richly overflow to all those who encounter you.

 “The Practice of Pondering” first appeared in the NavPress publication Discipleship Journal, May/June 2001.
 Copyright © 2001, 2014 Jean Fleming, all rights reserved.
-Reprinted with permission of the author.
+Reprinted by permission of the author.

 Jean Fleming is the author of Pursue the Intentional Life, A Mother’s Heart, Feeding Your Soul, and others.
 See NavPress.com for details.